 - Homemade Hand Sanitizer Spray: A simple spray for when you need to wash your hands and don’t have soap and water.

 - Homemade Hand Sanitizer Gel: Want a gel instead of a spray?
 This recipe is for you.

 - Natural Ways to Boost the Immune System: My tried-and-true ways to naturally maintain a healthy and happy immune system.

 - Homemade Elderberry Syrup: A homemade remedy that’s delicious and beneficial.

 Homemade Multi-Purpose Disinfectant Spray

 3 ingredient disinfecting spray.

-Essential Oil Note: I’ve also used a Bandit Oil (Thieve’s Oil or Germ Destroyer) blend in my spray.
+I've also used a Bandit Oil (Thieve's Oil or Germ Destroyer) blend in my spray instead of the tea tree essential oil.
 Learn more about the science behind using essential oils for disinfecting.